Webby for Good is a collaborative program formed by The Webby Awards and WP Engine to showcase Webby-recognized projects built to change the world.

 About the Best Practices category

-Best practices sites serve as an industry benchmark for the most current, innovative, and advanced practices in web development.
-Sites demonstrating unparalleled excellence across the Academy's six criteria: content, structure, navigation, visual design, interactivity, functionality, and overall experience.
+Best Practices sites serve as an industry benchmark for the most current, innovative, and advanced practices in web development; from offering personalized data experiences and beyond.
+Sites must demonstrate unparalleled excellence across the Academy's six criteria: content, structure, navigation, visual design, interactivity, functionality, and overall experience.